How to Effectively Represent Your Country in Model UN

 Our first speech needs to introduce who we are and why we hold the position we do.
 This is to justify to the chairs all future actions while letting allies and opponents know where we stand.
 However, some countries need no introduction.
 For example the United States on North Korea’s nuclear program or Serbia on recognizing Kosovo.
 In such cases, you do not need to state the position that everyone knows but rather justify why it is the right course of action.
 You may as well as you cannot change it.

 There is a scale which you will need to use when establishing how to present yourself to the committee.
-You will be somewhere between completely introducing yourself and spending all your energy justifying a position that was imposed on your by your country’s policy.
+You will be somewhere between completely introducing yourself and spending all your energy justifying a position that was imposed on you by your country’s policy.
 You will be somewhere along this line and will use the Olaf Method to find your place on it.

 Introduction —————————v——————————— Justification

 OLaF stands for Obvious, Likely and Flexible.
 If your connection is Obvious you will need to spend your time justifying the position that is set in stone.
-If your position is flexible you may need create a position and justification from scratch.
+If your position is flexible you may need to create a position and justification from scratch.
 As you will see below, there is always a way to connect yourself to the issue and present a strong position if done right.

 The OLaF Method